danforth-restorative/danforth-restorative.com/_posts/2021-02-26-helping-things-go-right.md

 I wrote this post, in part, because I noticed that some of my proposed topics for this blog aren't directly the subject of its contents.
 Instead, its content is meant to address the underlying issues, according to my recovery plan.

 The idea I'm exploring is that solving a problem often doesn't look like confronting it directly.
-Often, what we think of as a problem is actually symptom of underlying issues, rather than the cause.
+Often, what we think of as a problem is actually symptom of underlying issues, rather than the cause of our distress.